 Reduce!
 The goal is to send less waste to landfills, and getting there can be as easy as reusing durable items rather than using disposable items (see Reuse for more ideas).
 Starting a compost bin by using fallen leaves and food scraps reduces waste and provides free, effective fertilizer for your garden and houseplants.
 Even better?
 You can make changes for free!
 For more ideas, visit www.Reduce.org.

 Reuse!
 Bottled water is convenient, so why not purchase a reusable bottle and refill it when needed?
 You can use your own mug or cup rather than using disposable ones.
 Use cloth rags and launder them rather than cleaning with single-use products.
 Use and reuse cloth bags to wrap presents.
 Reusing paper and other items in creative ways.

 Recycle!
 Your used goods can be turned into something new.
 There are some companies out there taking trash and turning it into cash.
 The weekly citywide curbside recycling collection makes it easy.
-Not everything can be recycled, so follow the guidelines in the City's recycling brochure (PDF).
+Not everything can be recycled, so follow the guidelines on the Recycling Services page.

 Re-buy!
 After you recycle, the next step is to buy products made or packaged with recycled material.
 This closes the recycling loop and conserves the Earth's resources.
 When you support companies that use recycled materials, it encourages them to continue to find new innovative ways to recycle those materials in the future.

 Do's and Don'ts on kitchen F.O.G., or Fats, Oils, and Grease.